rhv9/book/pages/VirtualMachine/custom_script_extension.md

 #### Custom Script Extension

 This is an extension that when created, will run the script specified on creation of the extension.
+It is only run once in its lifetime.
+You want to a script to run on every startup, you can write a scheduled task for Windows or equivalent in Linux.

 We can either provide a public file uri to download and run, or use a blob file in a storage container to download and run.